 - Conclusion: Embrace the Magic of Sage

-This herb is known for its robust aroma, slightly peppery taste, and a hint of pine-like bitterness that balances well with rich, fatty meats.
-Its antimicrobial properties have also historically made it a popular choice for preserving meats before refrigeration was common.
+Sage (Salvia officinalis) is a perennial culinary herb known for its robust aroma, slightly peppery taste, and a hint of pine-like bitterness.
+It's widely used in cooking, particularly with rich meats like pork, duck, and game.
+Its antimicrobial properties have historically made it valuable for preserving meats before refrigeration was common.

 Why You Should Be Using Sage in Your Kitchen